 If your case is in front of the Paradise Valley Municipal Court, chances are that it is probably a misdemeanor; this court doesn’t handle felony cases.
 Misdemeanor charges, however, shouldn’t be taken lightly.
 Convictions can carry heavy penalties, including up to six months of jail time and thousands of dollars in fines.
 Any charges should be taken seriously, and you should consult an experienced criminal defense attorney before your case is set to trial.

-If you’re not sure how to proceed after you’ve been charged, give the Law Offices of David Michael Cantor a call at 602-307-0808 or fill out our Free Consultation form.
+If you’re not sure how to proceed after you’ve been charged, give DM Cantor a call at 602-307-0808 or fill out our Free Consultation form.
 We provide a thorough review for all cases.
 It will only cost you about half an hour of your time, and we will meet with you to go over the details of the charges.
 Bring any paperwork or evidence you have.
 Regardless of the charges, we will do our best to find a way to beat them.